 AP FACT CHECK: Trump’s curious case for shrinking monuments

-Trump has acted to reduce the Bears Ears monument lands by 85 percent and Grand Staircase-Escalante by nearly half.
+A look at his statement in Salt Lake City on Monday about his plan to reduce Bears Ears by 85 percent and Grand Staircase-Escalante by nearly half:

 TRUMP: “As many of you know, past administrations have severely abused the purpose, spirit and intent of a century-old law known as the Antiquities Act.
 This law requires that only the smallest necessary area be set aside for special protection as national monuments.”

 THE FACTS: That’s not exactly what Teddy Roosevelt’s 1906 preservation law says.
 It states, in essence, that the federal government should not bite off more than it can chew when a president designates an area for protection.
 It doesn’t demand that such land be kept to a minimum.
 Such protected land “shall be confined to the smallest area compatible with proper care and management of the objects to be protected,” it says.

 —“We have seen how this tragic federal overreach prevents many Native Americans from having their rightful voice over the sacred land where they practice their most important ancestral and religious traditions.”

 —“Here, and in other affected sites, we have seen harmful and unnecessary restrictions on hunting, ranching and responsible economic development.
 We have seen grazing restrictions prevent ranching families from passing their businesses and beloved heritage on to the children, the children that they love.
 We’ve seen many rural families stopped from enjoying their outdoor activities, and the fact that they’ve done it all their lives made no difference to the bureaucrats in Washington.”

 THE FACTS: Native rights are generally enshrined on national monument lands, not terminated.
 So are other public uses of the land.
 What’s most at stake is new mining, logging or commercial development.